clojure/clojure/README.txt

     To start a Clojure REPL (Read-Eval-Print Loop)

     mvn compile
-    To compile sources code without building a JAR
+    To compile sources without building a JAR

     mvn test
     To run unit tests